 Make the most of it

 This entire experience reminded us that you can create the excitement of travel and adventure in your very own home.
 Don’t let any outside circumstances steal the joy of experiences you can embrace as a family.

 Camp out in your backyard.
 Watch a live Broadway show in your living room.
 Go fishing in your bathtub.
 Recreate Disneyland at home.
 The possibilities are endless, and your creativity can run away with it!
 Enjoy making the most of the time you spend together with your loved ones…even if it means traveling to your dining room for a safari themed picnic.

-We always love to travel and explore new places.
+We always love to travel as a family and explore new places.
 But for now, we are determined to find ways to embrace fun experiences within our own home while we are spending so much time in it.